CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. note::

-    * In versions lower than than CUBRID 9.0, the multibyte string returns the number of bytes in the string.
+    * In versions lower than CUBRID 9.0, the multibyte string returns the number of bytes in the string.
 Therefore, the length of one character is calculated as 2- or 3-bytes according to the charset.
     * The length of each space character that is included in a character string is one byte.
     * The length of empty quotes (") to represent a space character is 0.
 Note that in a  **CHAR** (*n*) type, the length of a space character is *n*, and it is specified as 1 if n is omitted.